Everything you need to know about Child Support Laws in Georgia. Updated 2021.

 Incomes of both parents

-Under Georgia child support laws, calculating the basic obligation of parents requires that you add your adjusted gross incomes, and then match the figure with the column containing the number of children.
-See the snippet and pdf attached.
+Under Georgia child support laws, calculating the basic obligation of parents requires that you add your adjusted gross income, and then match the figure with the column containing the number of children.

 Nonetheless, before a number is decided, the court will consider the following sources of income: